omkarcloud/google-maps-scraper/README.md

 #### 3. Make a Strategy

 **Filter your leads** — Only contact businesses most likely to buy:
-- Reviews: 75-500 (established, but small enough to care)
+- Reviews: 75-200 (established, but small enough to care)
 - Rating: 4+ stars (you're the best—obviously you'll only talk to the best)

 **Use Enrichment** — Enrichment is a great product, like this one.
 We've spent thousands of hours building great enrichment.
 Use it:
-- Social Links & Emails → Get the emailS for sales outreach
+- Social Links & Emails → Get the emails for sales outreach
 - Email Verification → Ensure deliverability
 - Place Sales Summary → Personalize your pitch
 - Phone Carrier Info → Know if it's a landline or mobile